bihealth/bih-cluster/bih-cluster/docs/overview/architecture.md

   These are submitted to the cluster and then assigned to compute hosts by the job scheduler.
   Users can configure the scheduler to send them an email upon completion.
   Users can submit many batch jobs at the same time and the scheduler will execute them once the cluster offers sufficient resources.
+- **Web-based access** can be achieved using the [OnDemand Portal](/ondemand/overview/)

 ## Head vs. Compute Nodes

 As common with HPC systems, users cannot directly access the compute nodes but rather connect to so-called *head nodes*.
 The BIH HPC system provides the following head nodes:

-- `med-login1` and `med-login2` that accept SSH connections and are meant for **low intensity**, interactive work such as editing files, running screen/tmux sessions, and logging into the compute nodes.
+- `login-1` and `login-2` that accept SSH connections and are meant for **low intensity**, interactive work such as editing files, running screen/tmux sessions, and logging into the compute nodes.
   Users should run **no computational tasks** and **no large-scale data transfer** on these nodes.
 - `med-transfer1` and `med-transfer2` also accept SSH connections.
   Users should **run all large-scale data transfer through these nodes.**